kashirin-alex/swc-db/docs/configure/properties/fsbroker.md

-# FsBroker - Configuration Properties
+# The SWC-DB FsBroker - Configuration Properties